kylehakala/angular-resource-demo/README.md

         in `resource.service.js`) which extends...
     -   **AngularResourceFactory** (the `$resource` service we get from Angular)

-    The reason we call some of these things factories is that their job is to *make* student objects that know how to interact with the API.
+    The reason that the factories are called factories is that their job is to *make* student objects that know how to interact with the API.
 If we were to use `$http` to pull down model data, we'd only have dumb objects and would have to write additional `$http` code to save or delete.
 Therein lies the